Statement of Acknowledgement

 If you are not eligible for public dental treatment, you will need to seek dental care privately.

-While we are unable to suggest any affordable private providers, you can search the Yellow Pages for a private dentist that is conveniently located to you, or perform a Google search on “affordable dentists SA” and/or “dental no-interest loan schemes”.
+While we are unable to suggest any affordable private providers, you can search the Yellow Pages for a private dentist that is conveniently located to you, or perform a Google search on “affordable dentists SA”.

-If you are concerned about your ability to pay the fees charged by private dentists upfront, consider getting quotes from various practices or approaching a private provider to negotiate payment arrangements.
+If you are concerned about your ability to pay the fees charged by private dentists upfront, consider seeking advice from friends or family, getting quotes from a few private practices or approaching a private provider to negotiate payment arrangements.

 If you are not an Australian resident, you are not eligible for public dental care and will need to have your dental treatment provided by a private dental provider at your own cost.